Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have compiled a 25-18 record in games they were favored on the moneyline (winning 58.1% of those games).
+- The Guardians have been the moneyline favorite 44 total times this season.
+They've finished 26-18 in those games.

-- When playing as moneyline favorites with odds of -190 or shorter, Cleveland has a 3-6 record (winning only 33.3% of its games).
+- Cleveland has gone 8-6 (winning 57.1% of its games) when playing as moneyline favorites of -175 or shorter.

-- The Guardians have an implied moneyline win probability of 65.5% in this contest.
+- The Guardians have an implied moneyline win probability of 63.6% in this game.

-- Cleveland has had an over/under set by bookmakers 86 times, and have combined with opponents to go over the total in 34 of those games (34-48-4).
+- In the 87 games in which bookmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 34 times (34-49-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!